terramate-io/terramate/docs/cli/orchestration/safeguards.md

 they *can* be disabled via CLI flags, environment variables or using the [project configuration](../projects/configuration.md).
 Environment variables and CLI flags always take precedence over project config.

-The `terramate.config.disable_safeguards` supports a list of check keywords to be disabled.
+The `terramate.config.disable_safeguards` (added in v0.4.5) supports a list of check keywords to be disabled.
 Below is a list of supported values:

 | Check name | Description |